Throughout our lives, age can cause many changes to occur in the body. Hair loss is a common side effect for many patients, both male and female.

 — Dr. Mark Anton, Newport Beach Plastic Surgeon

-Although it is typically more noticeable or seemingly common among men, female hair loss often occurs to almost every woman at some point in her life.
+Although it is typically more noticeable or seemingly common among men, female hair loss occurs to almost every woman at some point in her life.
 Unfortunately, however, for many women, this can distract from their aesthetic appearance and cause them to feel self-conscious or embarrassed about their appearance.

 Around one-third of all women will experience some form of alopecia, or hair loss, in their life.
 It some cases brought on by stress, medication, health issues, or other factors.
 For post-menopausal women, however, this number increases to about two-thirds.
 Menopause tends to bring on bald spots and may make it worse in women who already experience hair loss.